 Rhodes is connected via ferry with Athens, Crete, Santorini, and Mykonos – among others.
 It is also connected to Turkey.

-Rhodes is a great island for diving, thanks to the large size of the island, the extremely clear waters, and the interesting geology of its coastline.
+Rhodes is a great island for diving, thanks to its large size, extremely clear waters, and the interesting geology of its coastline.

 Among the most interesting diving sites in Rhodes are the Great Cave Cleobulus Tomb in Lindos, the Mediterranean Reef in Saint Paul’s Bay, and the Complex of Caves in Pentanissos islet.

-These sites are perfect to explore while snorkeling; as for diving, some sites are ideal for beginners, while others are only for experienced divers.
+These sites are perfect to explore while snorkelling; as for diving, some sites are ideal for beginners, while others are only for experienced divers.

-Kalithea also has a fantastic spot for snorkeling, the Crystal Fish Alley, where you can often spot huge schools of tiny fish and barracuda.
+Kalithea also has a fantastic spot for snorkelling, the Crystal Fish Alley, where you can often spot huge schools of tiny fish and barracuda.

 Moving down the island’s coast, an unmissable diving site is at Plimiri beach, with the stunning Giannoula shipwreck and the underwater life with shoals of tuna, barracuda, and dogfish.
 Plimiri beach is one of the best spots to dive in Rhodes, but it is only for experienced divers.